oldfartdeveloper/wikibooks-haskell/README.md

 In [OtherDataStructure.hs](https://github.com/oldfartdeveloper/wikibooks-haskell/blob/main/IntermediateHaskell/OtherDataStructures.hs), a `Weird` data type without context is discussed.
 I had a really hard time trying to visualize an arbitrary datatype w/ no reason to exist so I added a `Coin` datatype to help with that.

-You can see it in action by firing up the Haskell repl and running the following:
+You can see it in action by firing up the Haskell repl (GHCi) and running the following:

 | Command                                                      | Result  |
 |--------------------------------------------------------------|---------|